Curriculum

 -

-This course highlights important points of compensation in contemporary work environments.
-Throughout your studies, you’ll learn about different forms of pay, compensation strategies, competitive pay models, and performance evaluation and management techniques.
-You’ll also learn about different laws surrounding compensation and global pay systems.
+The course highlights important points of compensation in contemporary work environments.
+Throughout your studies, you'll learn about different forms of pay, compensation strategies, competitive pay models, and performance evaluation and management techniques.
+You'll also learn about different laws surrounding compensation and global pay systems.
+At the end of this course, you'll complete an essay that asks you to take all you've learned throughout your studies and analyze several different job postings that cover these concepts.

 By the end of this course, you'll be able to: